-Application integration, or enterprise application integration (EAI), is the process of enabling cloud apps, on-prem systems, and apps in hybrid environments to communicate with one another, typically via their application programming interfaces (APIs).
-Once connected, your data can be easily kept in sync across apps.
+Application integration, or enterprise application integration (EAI), is the process of enabling cloud or on-prem applications to communicate with one another, typically via their application programming interfaces (APIs).

 To give you a better sense of how application integration can work, let’s walk through a couple of use cases.